-Farmhouse White Sandwich Bread – A delicious soft white bread that’s perfect for sandwiches, toast and grilled cheese.
-An all purpose bread that you’ll make over and over again.
+Farmhouse White Sandwich Bread – A delicious soft white bread that’s perfect for sandwiches, toast, and grilled cheese.
+Country style homemade all purpose bread.
+Makes 3 loaves.
+Great to freeze or share.

 Everyone loves a perfect white sandwich bread, right?
 Friends…this one is amazing.
 You must try it!
 Made with all milk for the liquids it keeps the dough soft and supple.
 It’s so incredible that I smacked down quite a few PB&Js with this bread.